FullHuman/purgecss/docs/extractors.md

 Using an extractor can be useful if you notice that PurgeCSS does not remove enough unused css or removes used ones.

 Using a specific extractor for an extension should provide you with the best accuracy.
-If you want to purge exclusively html files you might want to consider the `purge-from-html` extractor.
+If you want to purge exclusively html files you might want to consider the `purgecss-from-html` extractor.

 You can use an extractor by settings the extractors option in the PurgeCSS config file.